jimmychu0807/index-tpl-crud/README.md

     index-tpl-crud init substrate Substrate index.html
     ```

     - `<ghRepo>`: Required.
-This is the name of the repository without the user /
+This is the name of the repository without the Github user or
       organization name.
-So for Substrate with URL at `https://github.com/paritytech/substrate`,
-      use `substrate`.
+      So for Substrate with repo url at https://github.com/paritytech/substrate, use `substrate`.
     - `<projectName>`: Required.
 Project name it will display as.
     - `[outputPath]`: Optional.
 The output.
 If unspecified, it will be `index.html`.